MoulatiMehdi/libpwquality/README.md

-# PAM PWQuality Fix
+# PAM PWQuality Fix (BornTobeRoot 42project)

 This repository contains a custom-built version of the pam_pwquality.so module designed to address an issue where passwords shorter than 4 characters are not checked for the presence of the username.
 This fix ensures stricter password validation in compliance with security requirements.
 # Purpose

 The default behavior of pam_pwquality allows passwords containing the username if they are less than 4 characters long.